rjspencer/docs/theming.md

 ### if:ContentIsFanSubmitted
 Check to see if a content item was fan submitted or not

+### if:ContestHasEnded
+Check to see if a contest has ended or not

 ### if:CustomFieldIsSet
 Check to see if a particular custom field is set on a content item

 slug
 :	the slug of the custom field you want to check

+### if:EventHasContest
+Check to see if an event has a contest or not

 ### if:EventHasEnded
 Check if an event's end time is after the current time.